 Following the referendum on 23 June 2016 and the UK Government’s subsequent notification under Article 50 of the Treaty on the European Union of 29 March 2017, the UK will be leaving the EU.

-The team at McGill & Co have a wealth of experience in dealing with matters of EU free movement law and have had a number of reported cases that have shaped EU free movement law in the UK (see for example the reported decision in Boodhoo and another (EEA Regs: relevant evidence) UKUT 00346 (IAC)).
+The team at McGill & Co have already processed several Settled Status applications on behalf of clients and have a wealth of experience in dealing with matters of EU free movement law, including a reported case which shaped EU free movement law in the UK (see the reported decision in Boodhoo and another (EEA Regs: relevant evidence) UKUT 00346 (IAC)).

 We provide a range of services for individuals including:

 - Initial consultation - either face-to-face, over the phone or via Skype - to provide advice on the best course of action to take to secure your position in the UK;

 - Assistance with applications under the Settled Status scheme – to review your eligibility under the scheme and provide advice on the application process and documentary requirements.
 We can also verify your identity document using the firm’s Android device, meaning that you will not need to post your passport to the Home Office;

 - Assistance with citizenship applications - including advice and assistance throughout the application process, provision of a detailed list of all necessary evidence tailored to your individual requirements, examination of all supporting evidence, meeting with you to complete all necessary paperwork, and preparation of a detailed letter of legal representation outlining the legal basis for your application.

 We also provide the following services for organisations looking to assist their EEA national staff to navigate through the labyrinth of information about the rights of EEA nationals in the UK:

 - Advice for employers on how the proposals on the rights of EEA nationals in the UK may affect their business;

 - Presentations and seminars for EEA staff members and their families outlining what they need to do to secure their status in the UK after Brexit;